anahid1988/Bib-Example/README.md

 # DeepRULbib

-A Bibtex bibliography including publications related to, or of relevance in, the field of Predictive Maintenance with Deep Learning.
+This bibliography comprises publications related to (or of relevance in) the field of predictive maintenance using Machine Learning and specifically deep Neural Networks.
+Predictive Maintenance is one of the maintenance policies, which metrics such as Remaining Useful Life and Time to Failure Estimation are prediction targets.

 # Structure of this bibliography